ThierryHFR/libmfp2-canon/README.md

 # LICENSE

-## Licence of scangearmp2 in : README
+## Licence of libmfp2-canon in : README
-The following files are licensed under the terms of the GNU General Public License.
+The following files are licensed under the terms of the GNU General Public License Ver.
+2.0.